8 Truths about Feelings

 7. Sometimes we understand why we feel a certain way, other times, our feelings might not make sense to us at all; this is normal!
 Often, with some time, thought, and talking with others, we are able to develop insight as to why we feel how we feel.
 Generally, the stronger the feeling and the more it impacts us, the more important it is to understand what the feeling is telling us.
 Once we understand our emotional reaction, we can better evaluate how to cope or respond to the triggering situation.

-Hopefully, this post helps you to think about emotions in a more accurate and helpful way.
-Aside from working on how you understand your feelings and think about emotions, developing the skill of mindfulness can also have significant benefits related to being aware of your feelings, managing them, and being responsive to them.
+Being aware of your feelings, managing them, and being responsive to them are skills; they can be learned.
+Practicing mindfulness facilitates developing these skills.
 Try not to judge your feelings or yourself for feelings you have; practice self-compassion, particularly being kind toward yourself and not critical.
 Be mindful of how you feel, aware and observing it in a non-judgmental way without over-identifying with the feeling or letting the feeling “consume” you.
 This will also allow space to choose how you respond to the feeling(s) with intention.
 Practicing mindfulness can be a powerful way to help be more aware of how you feel and facilitate being more intentional with how you respond to the feelings you experience.